Cédric Mitu

-Cédric Makekula Muendele Mitu (born 14 January 1995) is a Congolese professional footballer who plays as a forward for Sint-Eloois-Winkel.
+Cédric Makekula Muendele Mitu (born 14 January 1995) is a Congolese professional footballer who plays as a forward for Wetteren.
 His first football club was SKV Overmere.

 Career

+When Mitu was eight, his parents moved from the Congolese capital Kinshasa to Belgium.
+The family settled in Berlare where young Mitu joined local club SKV Overmere, where he was plucked away by Sporting Lokeren's youth scouts after barely one year.
+At Lokeren, Mitu made it all the way to the first team squad a few years later.

 Mitu made his first appearance in the Belgian Pro League for Lokeren on 8 December 2012 against KV Mechelen, after a substitution.

 Between 2016 and 2020, Mitu played for Eendracht Aalst.
 In April 2020, he moved to Londerzeel.

 In January 2021, Mitu signed with Sint-Eloois-Winkel.
 He made his debut for the club on 31 October 2021, coming on as a late substitute for Nagim Amini in a 1–1 draw against RFC Liège in the third-tier Belgian National Division 1.